 Our lab studies the mechanism by which high-risk HPV activates telomerase, an enzyme found normally in stem cells that is almost categorically activated in cancers, in order to understand how HPV drives cells to become malignant.
 We also study how high-risk HPV disrupts the normal regulation of growth and differentiation pathways in its host cells.

 Current Research Projects

-Dr. Katzenellenbogen is an assistant professor in the Department of Pediatrics, Division of Adolescent Medicine, and an adjunct assistant professor in the Department of Global Health at the University of Washington.
+Dr. Katzenellenbogen is an associate professor in the Department of Pediatrics, Division of Adolescent Medicine, and an adjunct associate professor in the Department of Global Health at the University of Washington.
 She is a member of the Center for Global Infectious Disease Research at Seattle Children's Research Institute, where her laboratory is physically located.
-She is also a member of the Pathobiology program in the Department of Global Health; the UW Global Center for Integrated Health of Women, Adolescents and Children (Global WACh); the Pediatric Infectious Disease training program; and the Adolescent Medicine training program.
-Dr. Katzenellenbogen is an affiliate of the Fred Hutchinson Cancer Research Center and the Center for AIDS and STD.
+She is also a member of the pathobiology program in the Department of Global Health; the UW Global Center for Integrated Health of Women, Adolescents and Children (Global WACh); the Pediatric Infectious Disease Training Program; and the Adolescent Medicine Fellowship Program.
+Katzenellenbogen is an affiliate of the Fred Hutchinson Cancer Research Center and the Center for AIDS and STD.
 She is an emerging expert on the role of post-transcriptional regulation of hTERT; funding for her research is in part supported by the NCI-NIH.

 Dr. Rachel Katzenellenbogen has authored many research papers, including the selected publications listed below.
 You can view a complete list of Katzenellenbogen’s publications on her NCBI profile.